 Reports are generated immediately after the conclusion of testing and are available for clients to download making real time assessment possible.
 Read more about how our customer support specialists work with clients to select their reporting options on our Services tab or contact us for a consultation.

 Group analytics include:

 - An overall score of critical thinking skills (OVERALL Score).
-OVERALL is reported on a 100-point scale accompanied by a qualitative rating (Superior, Strong, Moderate, Weak, Not Manifested), and a comparison percentile score (if an external benchmark population group has been selected by the client).
+OVERALL is reported on a 100-point scale accompanied by a qualitative rating (Superior, Strong, Moderate, Weak, Not Manifested), and a comparison percentile score.

 - Scores for each cognitive skill metric.
 These metrics are scored on a 100-point scale and are accompanied by a categorical interpretation of the strength of the score indicating areas of strength and areas for future development.